MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/deployment/deploy-wdac-policies-with-script.md

 6. Restart the system.

 > [!NOTE]
-> Deploying your policy via [MEM](/windows/security/threat-protection/windows-defender-application-control/deploy-windows-defender-application-control-policies-using-intune) or the Application Control CSP will handle step 4 automatically.
+> If you deploy your policy via [MEM](/windows/security/threat-protection/windows-defender-application-control/deploy-windows-defender-application-control-policies-using-intune) or the Application Control CSP, step 4 will be executed automatically.

 ## Script-based deployment process for Windows 10 versions earlier than 1903